akauppi/firebase-jest-testing/TRACK.md

 **Work around:**

-- Do the priming of `sample.rules` using CommonJS - including dependencies.
+- Do the priming of `sample/test-rules` using CommonJS - including dependencies.

 ## firebase-js-sdk #2895